 Where both parties benefit from the existence of the retaining wall, as in the Example 1 diagram, then it is reasonable that both parties will contribute to the maintenance of the retaining wall according to the proportion of the benefit they receive.
 However, over time and as properties change hands, it can be difficult to know what the gradient of the natural ground level was, who actually altered it, and to what extent.
-While a relevant planning authority may need to give approval for repairs, it is not the role of councils to determine the proportion of benefit and consequent apportionment of costs.
+While relevant planning authorities may need to approve repairs, it is not the role of such authorities to determine the proportion of benefit and consequent apportionment of costs.

 If the erection of the retaining wall is due solely to one neighbour affecting the natural state of the land, then the party affecting the natural state of the land is responsible for repairs and maintenance.
-That is, each owner (and subsequent owner of that property) is responsible to maintain the wall that benefits them.
+That is, each owner (and subsequent owner) of that property is responsible for maintaining the wall that benefits them.

 The duty to minimise damage